Skip to main content

 States are used by scripts to keep data persistent between runs of the same script by the same trigger (schedule or user).

-In Windmill, states are considered as resources, but they are excluded from the Workspace tab for clarity.
+In Windmill, states are considered as resources (rich objects in JSON), but they are excluded from the Workspace tab for clarity.
 They are displayed on the Resources menu, under a dedicated tab.

 A state is an object stored as a resource of the resource type state which is meant to persist across distinct executions of the same script.